 Prerequisite for the Master’s program in Ageing Societies is a Bachelor’s degree or a Magister or Diplom program lasting at least six semesters in a social science or behavioral science subject with a final cumulative grade of at least “Good” as well as adequate knowledge of empirical social research methods (modules in empirical research methods and statistics on a scale of at least 10 credits).
 Students without sufficient methodological skills are expected to come up to speed within the first semester of the Master’s program.

-Further information can be found on the Faculty’s website.
+Further information can be found on the Department’s website.

 The program opens up a wide variety of professional prospects in research and practice for its graduates.
 These include, among others, conceptual, planning, management and evaluation tasks in the following areas:

 - Departments in organizations, associations and societies concerned with ageing and age-related issues